Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 - told her about ferro and merriak sword is a +1 sword

-Halwrd took shed to the back of the temple and gifted her with the Gloves of the two faced goddess
+Halward took Shed to the back of the temple and gifted her with the [[Gloves of the two faced goddess]]

-We head to the taven to rest for the night and think about what we are doing next
+We head to the tavern to rest for the night and think about what we are doing next

 - Jurgen mentioned that he had command of his unit at one point

--

 ## Loose Ends
 - ~~Need to ask [[Halward-Priest-of-Selune|Halward]] how he found out how [[Quick-Rhett|Rhett]] had the map~~